Jin-PingChen/dLFE_UTR_RTS_analysis/README.md

 # dLFE_UTR_RTS_analysis
 The code for computational implementation of *"Metagenomic mining of translational coupling elements enables programmable gene expression of polycistronic systems in E. coli"*.
-This pipeline identifies the 5'-UTR and 5'-cds regions of UTNI gene, TeRe gene, and Leading gene.
+This pipeline identifies the 5'-UTR/-CDS regions for all UTNI gene, TeRe gene, and Leading gene.
 It calculates ΔLFE (delta-LFE, RNA folding free energy offset), supports multispecies batch analysis and generates publication-ready visualization outputs.

 **Code origin note**: This pipeline is adapted from the computational method published in *Chemla, Y., et al. A possible universal role for mRNA secondary structure in bacterial translation revealed using a synthetic operon.
 Nat.
 Commun.
 11, 4827 (2020). https://doi.org/10.1038/s41467-020-19291-1*.
-We reuse and refactor core algorithm logic; third-party dependency modules are directly imported without modification.
+We reuse and refactor core algorithm logic; third-party dependency modules (codon_randomization.py) are directly imported without modification.

 # Project Structure